bkaczkowski/xcore/README.md

 ## Parallel computing

-xcore can take of parallelization to speed up calculations, especially for model training and estimates testing.
+xcore can take advantage of parallelization to speed up calculations, especially for model training and estimates testing.
 To use parallel computing in `R` one have to first register parallel backend.
 While there are many parallel backends to choose from, internally xcore uses [`foreach`](https://cran.r-project.org/web/packages/foreach)